camizulub/Technical-Assessment/README.md

 # Trading Signal Processing System - Technical Assessment

+## Introduction
+This assessment evaluates your ability to build a trading signal processing system that processes pre-generated trading signals and executes trading decisions based on those signals.
+You are NOT required to develop or create the trading signals themselves - these will be provided to your system.
+The assessment is structured in two clear phases with focused deliverables.

-## Overview
+## Environment
-Build a production-ready system that processes trading signals and implements an intelligent memory-based override mechanism to improve trading performance.
+Choose a cloud environment:
+- Google Cloud Platform (Free tier available: $300 credit) https://cloud.google.com/free?hl=en
+- AWS (Free tier available)

-## Dataset Description
+## Dataset
-The provided dataset (`gold.csv`) contains cryptocurrency trading data with the following key components:
+The provided dataset (`gold.csv`) contains cryptocurrency trading data with pre-generated signals:

-### Core Trading Data
 - `datetime`: Timestamp of the trading signal
 - `close`: Closing price of Bitcoin

-### Technical Indicators
-- `mvrv_btc_momentum`: Bitcoin momentum indicator
-- `spot_volume_daily_sum`: Daily trading volume

-### Sentiment Analysis Features
-- `sentiment`: Overall market sentiment score
-- `dominant_emotions`: Primary emotions detected in market sentiment
-- `psychology_explanation`: Detailed psychological analysis of market conditions
+- Technical indicators (e.g., `mvrv_btc_momentum`, `spot_volume_daily_sum`)
-- `intensity`: Sentiment intensity score
+- Sentiment analysis features (e.g., `sentiment`, `dominant_emotions`)

-### News and Market Analysis
-- `next_news_prediction`: Predicted impact of upcoming news
-- `summary`: News summary
-- `key_factors`: Important market drivers
-- `dominant_sentiment`: Overall market sentiment classification
+- `Signal`: Pre-generated trading action to execute (BUY, SELL, HOLD)

+**Important:** Your task is to process these pre-generated signals, not to create new trading signals or develop a trading strategy algorithm.

-## Requirements
+## Assessment Structure

-### Part 1: Core Signal Processing Service
+### Phase 1: Core Signal Processing Service (Required)
-- Build a service that processes trading signals sequentially by timestamp
+Build a production-ready service that processes trading signals and calculates performance.

+**Requirements:**
+1. Create a REST API with the following endpoints:
+   - `POST /signal` - Process a new pre-generated trading signal (you don't create the signal value)
+   - `GET /performance` - Get current portfolio performance

+2. Implement signal processing logic:
+   - Process pre-generated signals sequentially by timestamp
-- Implement position taking based on signals
+   - Execute positions based on the provided signals (BUY, SELL, HOLD)
+   - Calculate returns after each executed signal
-- Calculate returns and track cumulative performance
+   - Track cumulative performance

-- Must be production-ready with:
+3. Production requirements:
+   - Containerized application (Docker)
+   - Deployed to Google Cloud Run or AWS Lambda
    - Comprehensive error handling
+   - Basic logging
-  - Unit and integration tests
+   - Unit tests for core functionality

+4. Cloud storage requirements:
+   - Portfolio performance data must be stored in a cloud service:
+     - Google Cloud: BigQuery or Cloud Storage
+     - AWS: S3 or DynamoDB
+   - Historical signal processing results should be queryable

+**Deliverables:**
+- Source code with clear structure
-  - Docker containerization
+- Dockerfile

-### Part 2: Intelligent Signal Enhancement
+- README with setup instructions and API documentation
+- Screenshots of deployed service in Google Cloud Run or AWS Lambda
+- Access information for the cloud storage containing portfolio data
+- Test results showing baseline performance on the full dataset

+### Phase 2: Performance Enhancement (This can be done in a notebook or VM, no need to deploy)
+Implement an intelligent enhancement using generative AI to improve trading performance.

+**Requirements:**
+1. Build a memory mechanism that (Use an llm - Gemini flash API is free):
-- Implement memory mechanism to track signal accuracy
+   - Tracks historical signal accuracy
-  - BUY signals considered correct if return > 0
-  - SELL signals considered correct if return < 0
-- Create override logic for signals with poor recent performance
-- Consider feature similarity when evaluating past performance
+   - Identifies patterns in successful/unsuccessful signals
+   - Makes intelligent override decisions

+2. Compare performance:
    - Run baseline and enhanced systems in parallel
-- Compare and report performance differences
+   - Generate clear performance metrics

-## Testing Requirements

-### 1. Signal Processing Tests
-- Sequential processing of signals by timestamp
-- Position taking logic validation
-- Return calculation accuracy
+   - Document improvements

+**Deliverables:**
+- Enhanced source code
-- Handling of missing/invalid data
+- Documentation of enhancement approach

-### 2. Memory Mechanism Tests
-- Signal accuracy tracking
-- Override logic validation
-- Feature similarity calculations
-- Memory-based decision making

-### 3. Performance Comparison Tests
-- Parallel execution validation
-- Performance metrics calculation
+- Performance comparison analysis
-- Comparison report

-### 4. Error Handling Tests
-- Invalid timestamp handling
-- Missing price data handling
-- Invalid signal type handling
-- Edge case handling (first/last signals)

-## Deliverables
+## Submission Guidelines
-1. Complete source code with tests
-2. Dockerfile for containerization
+1. Provide a GitHub repository with your solution
-3. README with:
+2. Include a README with:
    - Setup instructions
-   - System architecture overview
-   - Performance analysis and comparison
-   - Testing strategy
+   - API documentation
-   - Documentation
+   - Architecture overview

-## Technical Requirements

-### Core Components
-- Signal processing engine
-- Position management system
-- Performance calculation module
-- Memory-based override mechanism
-- Parallel execution framework
-- Monitoring and logging system

-### Documentation Requirements
-- System architecture diagrams
-- Setup and deployment guides
+   - Cloud deployment instructions
+   - Cloud storage access details
-- Performance analysis reports
+   - Performance analysis

-## Evaluation Criteria
+   - Any assumptions made
+3. Provide screenshots of the deployed service in Google Cloud Run or AWS Lambda
+4. Share access credentials for the cloud storage (or instructions to generate access)

+## Testing Your Solution
+We will:
+1. Deploy your container using the provided Dockerfile
+2. Test the API by sending sequential pre-generated signals from our dataset
+3. Verify that your system correctly processes these signals and calculates performance
+4. Evaluate the enhancement approach

+Note: We're testing your ability to build a system that consumes and processes signals, not your ability to generate trading signals.

+## Tips for Success
+- Focus on building a robust core system before moving to enhancements
-1. Code quality and organization
+- Prioritize code quality and error handling
-2. System design and architecture
-3. Testing coverage and methodology
-4. Performance improvements achieved
-5. Documentation clarity
-6. Production readiness

-## Bonus Points
-- Use Agentic structures
-- Real-time processing capabilities
-- Scalability considerations
-- Advanced feature similarity metrics
-- Visualization of performance comparisons
-- CI/CD pipeline setup
+- Document your approach clearly
+- Keep the solution focused on the requirements